 In about 46% of households in America, both parents work full-time.
 This often means children are enrolled in daycare or a caregiver is hired to work in the home.

 It’s common for many parents to use camera systems to boost security in the home.
-Cameras can also enhance your comfort level when someone else is taking care of your child.
+Cameras or a WiFi baby monitor can also enhance your comfort level when someone else is taking care of your child.
 It’s a newer method of parental control that gives you peace of mind.

 Yet, many parents wonder, are nanny cameras legal?
 There’s much to know before you commit to installing hidden cameras in your home.